TarsCloud/TarsDocs_en/installation/docker.md

 **If you want the source code to compile docker by yourself, see [Install](source.md)**

-Using docker to install the tars framework, there are two images to choose from: framework / tars .

 **Note: the difference is whether you want to deploy the business service in the image (not recommended, not convenient for upgrading the tars framework))**

 ### 2.1 create a docker network